Cristina M. Salvato

 Ms. Salvato majored in English and Public Policy at Brown University.
 After graduating, she worked as associate staff writer for the National Journal’s Hotline in Washington, D.C., where she wrote daily news briefings on campaigns and elections.
 She also spent two years teaching English in public schools in southern Japan.

-Ms. Salvato a member of the ABA Forum on Communications Law and the Media Law Resource Center, and has contributed to the Women in Communications Law and MLRC newsletters.
+Ms. Salvato is a member of the ABA Forum on Communications Law and the Media Law Resource Center, and has contributed to the Women in Communications Law and MLRC newsletters.
 From 2014 to 2016, she served as Co-Chair of the Creative Arts Committee at the Chicago Bar Association, where she organized speakers and planed topics for monthly CLE meetings.
 She currently provides volunteer legal services to artists in need through the Lawyers for the Creative Arts and to college and high school journalists through the Student Press Law Center.

 Ms. Salvato is admitted to practice in Illinois and California.